List of The Mandalorian characters: Mythrol

 An unnamed Mythrol appears in the opening scenes of the series premiere "Chapter 1: The Mandalorian", in which the Mandalorian captures him to collect a bounty.
 He re-appears in "Chapter 12: The Siege".
 Blue-skinned and amphibious, with fins on his face, the Mythrol is ultimately delivered to the Bounty Hunters' Guild.

-The Mythrol returned in the second season episode "Chapter 12: The Siege" where he was released from his Carbonite prison to work as a bookkeeper in exchange for a reduced sentence.
-He also mentioned that he's still suffering from the side effect of the Carbonite where he hasn't regained vision in his left eye yet.
-The Mythrol was brought along with the Mandalorian, Karga, and Cara Dune during their raid on an Imperial base where he does things when either threatened to be put back in Carbonite to have his sentence cut in half.
+The Mythrol returned in the second season episode "Chapter 12: The Siege", where he was released from his carbonite prison to work as a bookkeeper in exchange for a reduced sentence.
+He also mentioned that he's still suffering from the side effect of the carbonite where he hasn't regained vision in his left eye yet.
+The Mythrol was brought along with the Mandalorian, Karga, and Cara Dune during their raid on an Imperial base, where he does things when either threatened to be put back in carbonite or to have his sentence cut in half.
 He was the one who found the message from Dr. Pershing to Moff Gideon about the experiments involving the Child's DNA.

-The Mythrol is portrayed by comedian Horatio Sanz, a long-time fan of Star Wars.
+The Mythrol is portrayed by comedian Horatio Sanz, a longtime fan of Star Wars.